Enterprise Software Development: Steps, Timelines, and Cost Factors

 A mix of an in-house team and outsourced consultancy

-- In-house team has a deep understanding of internal processes and software environment and direct access to all assets.
+- In-house team understands internal processes and software environment and has direct access to all assets.

-- Outsourced consultancy provides expert guidance, mentors through the most challenging migration activities, closes up the gaps in specific tech skills.
+- Outsourced consultancy helps close the gaps in specific tech skills.

 - Risks related to vendor selection.

-- Project team coordination, the concerns about quick and quality delivery, risk management are partially/totally on your side.
+- Coordination of disparate project teams and risk management are partially/fully on your side.

 Full EAS development process is outsourcing